turbo-sim/turboflow/docs/source/developer_guidlines.rst

 Developer Installation Guide
 ----------------------------

-This guide is intended for developers who wish to contribute to or modify the Turboflow source code.
+This installation guide is intended for developers who wish to contribute to or modify the Turboflow source code.
 It assumes that the developer is using a Linux distribution or Windows with Git Bash terminal to have access to Git and Linux-like commands.

 1. **Fork the repository:**